eclipse-score/process_description/process/roles/index.rst

    :status: valid
    :tags: process_management

-   The Project Leads decide about strategy, addition of modules and election of all other roles.
+   The Project Leads decide about strategy, approve feature requests and perform the project management of the <Project>.

    Required skills